All Episodes

 There were efforts actually in the first Trump administration to engineer regime change in Venezuela led by John Bolton.

-And one of the reasons why Trump had a falling out with John Bolton and ended up firing him is because it didn't nearly didn't go nearly as quickly or as easily as Bolton suggested to Trump would happen.
+And one of the reasons why Trump had a falling out with John Bolton and ended up firing him is because it didn't go nearly as quickly or as easily as Bolton suggested to Trump would happen.

-And in fact, Trump ended up with some sort of respect for Maduro, the way he has respect for what he considers to be tough guys, like tough leaders, strong men, as a result of Maduro's uh ability to stay in power, even despite the United States' best effort to remove him.
+And in fact, Trump ended up with some sort of respect for Maduro, the way he has respect for what he considers to be tough guys, like tough leaders, strong men, as a result of Maduro's ability to stay in power, even despite the United States' best effort to remove him.

 But now these efforts seem to be really escalating.

-The U.S. has deployed major military assets off the coast of Venezuela, constant warships and aircraft carriers and submarines, clearly signaling to Caracas that the U.S. is seeking some kind of military conflict, or at least trying to uh have Maduro perceive the threat.
+The U.S. has deployed major military assets off the coast of Venezuela, constant warships and aircraft carriers and submarines, clearly signaling to Caracas that the U.S. is seeking some kind of military conflict, or at least trying to have Maduro perceive the threat.

-And all of that escalated into something quite concrete yesterday when Donald Trump went on to Truth Social and made this announcement.
+And all of that escalated into something quite concrete yesterday when Donald Trump went on to Truth Social and made this announcement, quote, early this morning on my orders, the U.S. military forces conducted a kinetic strike against positively identified Trendaragua narco-terrorists in the Southcom area of responsibility.

-TDA is a designated foreign terrorist organization operating under the control of Nicolas Maduro, responsible for mass murder, drug trafficking, sex trafficking and acts of violence and terror across the United States and Western Hemisphere.
+TDA is a designated foreign terrorist organization operating under the control of Nicolas Maduro, responsible for mass murder, drug trafficking, sex trafficking, and acts of violence and terror across the United States and Western hemisphere.

 The strike occurred while the terrorists were at sea in international waters transporting illegal narcotics heading toward the United States.